N0Tweb/Site_Links/README.md

 This site is also protected under Executive Order 14146: [Restoring Freedom of Speech and Ending Federal Censorship.](https://www.whitehouse.gov/presidential-actions/2025/01/restoring-freedom-of-speech-and-ending-federal-censorship/ ) signed by President Donald J. Trump on January 20, 2025.

 In compliance with my organization comment functions are not to be integrated into any of these sites.
-As i have been taught by them that allowing freedom of speech will result in disciplinary action against me.
+As i have been told by them that allowing freedom of speech will result in disciplinary action against me.
 I thank all of you for your compliance.

 Please bookmark this Git for easy access.